geobeyond/arpav-cline-backend/README.md

 ---

-This repository contains source code for the backend components of the ARPAV-PPCV platform.
+This repository contains source code for the backend components of the ARPAV cline platform.

 Its main goal is to serve climate-related data in the form of both historical observations and forecast models.